2025 LUSH Spring Prize

 Find out more

 People all over the world are developing ways to live in harmony with nature and each other.
 They are generating renewable resources, restoring ecosystems, nurturing solidarity and building health, wholeness and resilience.
-They are bringing life back to damaged land and oceans, and reversing silent springs.
+They are bringing life back to damaged land and oceans.

 The Lush Spring Prize is here to support this regeneration movement through: